manump97/manump97/README.md

 <h4 align="center">Exploring new projects and contributing to the open-source community.</h4>

 Proactive, responsible and curious, learning from my own new techonolgies everyday to develop personal projects.
-Keep growing! 💪
+Keep growing! 🌱

-I love playing tennis, enjoy a chess game, fan of motorsport and anything around Zelda world.

-Thank you for visiting my GitHub profile!
-I hope you find something interesting here. 😄

 ## Job
 - 🔭 Currently working on AVL as a Software / Powertrain Engineer.